ax8ax/patipada/post/streamentry.op.1.md

 # ■ oral tradition [context]

-The teaching of buddha are few, clear, and expressed in beautiful verses. **The teachings of the buddha were meant to be learned, recited, and followed.** They were not meant to be read, studied, and contemplated intellectually.
+The teaching of buddha are few, clear, and expressed in beautiful verses. **The teachings of the buddha were meant to be learned, recited, and followed.** They were not meant to be read, studied, and proliferated intellectually.

 If one wants to follow the spirit of the teaching of the buddha, I'd encourage all practitioner to learn by heart the few relevant verses to the stage one is working in.
 The first three verses are the key for sīla, samādhi, and pañña.
 If one does not know the teachings, how one is supposed to apply them in real life...?
 It is not possible to apply them.